joshbeard/BrewBar/README.md

 - 🔔 Notifications when updates are available
 - 🖱️ Selective package updates - choose which packages to upgrade
 - 🚀 One-click updates for individual packages or all at once
-- ⚙️ Customizable update intervals, including user-defined schedules
+- ⚙️ Settings for check intervals, login item behavior, notifications, and Homebrew commands
-- 📋 Browse and remove installed packages
+- 📋 Browse installed packages, inspect package info, and uninstall packages with confirmation
-- 💻 Embedded terminal emulator using [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm)
+- 💻 Embedded terminal emulator using [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm), with configurable light/dark appearance and color presets

 ## Screenshots